The report for the discerning adventurer

 - Well this is an odd one.
 A handful of druids across Creed have reported that the Faewoods seem to be clustering in strange ways.
 We first got reports of this about 8 months back, but until recently it was merely a statistical oddity – historical records have shown this “clustering” behavior numerous times before, but it’s never shown to be important.
 However, as of the most recent Faerie Day, this marks the greatest occurrence of these clusters happening within such a short period by a substantial margin, and our analysts are concerned a pattern may be slowly emerging.
 Agents from Celanthiral have discussed this oddity with “friendly” fae and faerie cliques, but according to all reports even the cliques seem to be uncertain of why it might be happening.
 We’ve already got people on this, but if anyone can discover a lead I can guarantee you’ll see a nice bonus in your future.

 Keepers in the World

 (The report carries on talking about the scattered accomplishments of a number of individuals over the last few months and a few names that sound like adventuring groups, none of which you recognize.
+The work The Strange Company did hunting down a wild mutated Rage Nimbus with a group of pyromancers in the Ashridge gets a mention.
+Special note is also made of House Duvain’s comment that the adventurers were vital in the organization of local recovery efforts.
 The section ends with a handful of mortuaries for the field researchers and mercenaries that died since the last quarterly report.)